CodeGator/CG.Purple/BACKLOG.md

 * Possibly need to integrate with a configuration service.

 * Possibly need to integrate with a file storage service.

-* Possibly need to integrate with a messaging service (like Azure/Aws) for incoming messages.
-This might be a good candidate for a plugin.

 ### Testing